-In this edition of the LINC Programme blog we examine how early years teachers can ensure a smooth transition for children as they embark on their education journey.
+In this edition of the LINC Programme blog we examine how early childhood teachers can ensure a smooth transition for children as they embark on their education journey.

-The Government’s First Five Strategy acknowledges the impact that a positive transition has for young children’s learning and development and emphasises the importance of supporting the child as s/he navigates through the education continuum.
+The Government’s First Five Strategy acknowledges the impact that a positive transition has for young children’s learning and development and emphasises the importance of supporting the child as they navigate through the education continuum.
 The document states that “to support positive transitions we need to understand that the transition from one environment to another is an important milestone for all children” 2.
-For children who have additional needs, it is important to work in partnership with the parents, the child and the relevant professionals to develop a plan to ensure that the supports required to meet the child’s individual needs are available and implemented so that the transition process can be as smooth as possible.
+For children who may need additional supports, it is important to work in partnership with the parents, the child and the relevant professionals to develop a plan to ensure that the supports required to meet the child’s individual needs are available and implemented so that the transition process can be as smooth as possible.

 A Whole-of-Government Strategy for Babies, Young Children and their Families 2019-2028 p.6 & 7